Revisiting ab-initio excited state forces from many-body Green's function formalism: approximations and benchmark: Excited state forces vs Finite Differences in CO

 We notice that the ESF for the CO is repulsive for both singlet and triplet excitons.
 Those excitons are composed by conduction states with antibonding character and valence state with bonding character.
-As the CO bond length increases the split between those the two energy levels of the states that compose this exciton decreases, therefore the ESF will be repulsive.
-In the appendix, we show that a simple tight-binding model provides physical insight into why the ESF is repulsive in this case.
+As the CO bond length increases the split between those the two energy levels of the states that compose this exciton decreases, then the ESF will be repulsive.
+In section \ref{sec:tight_binding_model_H2} a simple tight binding model for H$^+_2$ molecule reproduces this repulsive excited state force behavior.

-The great agreement between our method and the method from reference \cite{IsmailBeigi2003} when the kernel derivative is included is due to the fact that the derivative of the kernel term $\partial \langle A | K | A \rangle$ is equal to the off-diagonal matrix elements that we included in equation \ref{eq:excited_state_forces_our_method}.